bbauska/w3.CSS3-Succinctly/README.md

   title="Light bulb icon (orange)" alt="Light bulb icon (orange)." style="border: 0px solid #000000; width:0.143in;" />
-<i><b>Tip: Spinners are often used during Ajax calls, to show something is happening.
+<i><b>Tip:</b></i> Spinners are often used during Ajax calls, to show something is happening.
 However, be sure that if an error occurs, the spinner is removed.
-Otherwise, users see the spinner still moving, and complain about performance.</b></i>
+Otherwise, users see the spinner still moving, and complain about performance.
 </p>

 <h3 id="ch12-3">12.3 Summary</h3>